rollerworks-graveyard/RollerworksMailBundle/README.md

 <?php

 // Replacements must be an array or implementation of \Swift_Plugins_Decorator_Replacements
-// Each key is an e-mailadres and the value an array that is directly passed to render() of the templating engine.
+// Each key is an e-mail address and the value an array that is directly passed to render() of the templating engine.

 $replacements = array(
     "address1@domain.tld" => array("a" => "b", "c" => "d"),